joelgraff/obs-deluxe-countdown/README.md

 ## Configuration

+#### Configuring the timer is stratightforward.
+Note the desctiption at the top describes valid input.

 ![](images/obs_scripts_configure.png)

-Configuring the timer is stratightforward.
-The desctiption at the top provides hints on valid input for the text boxes.

-### Interval Type
+#### Interval Type
   Select "Duration" or "Date/Time" from the dropdown.

+#### Duration
-Duration timers count down the time specified in the Duration textbox from the moment the time is entered or the timer is reset.
+  Timer counts down the specified time from the moment the time is entered or the timer is reset.

-Date/Time timers count down to the target date / time from the current time.
-Reseting the timer will have no effect on a Date/Time timer.

-### Duration
-Timer duration may be specified as an integer or floating point value indicating the total number of minutes, or in HH:MM:SS format.
+  Values may be an integer or floating point number in minutes or HH:MM:SS format.

-Duration input is parsed as follows:

-23.5        23 minutes, 30 seconds
+ - 23.5        23 minutes, 30 seconds
-23          23 minutes
+ - 23          23 minutes
-23:45       23 minutes, 45 seconds
+ - 23:45       23 minutes, 45 seconds
-23:45:15    23 hours, 45 minutes, 15 seconds
+ - 23:45:15    23 hours, 45 minutes, 15 seconds

-### Date
-The date box indicates the date toward which the countdown occurs.
+#### Date/Time
+  Timer counts down to the target date / time from the current date / time.
+Reseting the timer has noe effect.

   The date may be spcified in MM/DD/YYYY format or the literal "TODAY" to ensure the current day's date is used.

-### Time
-The time box indicates the target time.
-This may be specified in 12-hour or 24-hour format.
-Note that 12-hour format must use "am" or "pm".
+  The time box indicates the target time in 12-hour or 24-hour format.
+12-hour format must use "am" or "pm".

-### End Text
+#### End Text
-The text which replaces the timer when the countdown terminates.
+  The text which replaces the timer when the countdown terminates or invalid values are entered.

-### Resetting
+#### Reset Button
-Click the reset button at any time to reset the timer (duration timer only).
+  Click to reset the timer (duration timer only).

 ## Contact